shubham1chawla/the-strategists-remastered/docs/self-host.md

 > All the directories and files mentioned in this section is relative to the project's root
 > directory.

-1. The project relies on the [`shared`](../shared/) directory as a _Docker_ volume for managing and sharing data and configurations across services.
-If you don't see this directory in the root of this project, create it and name it `shared`.
-This directory mounts as _Docker_ volume as `/app/shared`.
+1. The project relies on the [`resources`](../resources/) directory as a _Docker_ volume for managing and sharing data and configurations across services.
+If you don't see this directory in the root of this project, create it and name it `resources`.
+This directory mounts as _Docker_ volume as `/resources`.
-2. Inside the `shared` directory, create a folder called `secrets`.
+2. Inside the `resources` directory, create a folder called `secrets`.
 This directory will store all the sensitive information, including credentials to access _Google_ services.
-3. Create the following files inside the `shared/secrets` directory.
+3. Create the following files inside the `resources/secrets` directory.

 ```
-ROOT/shared/secrets
+ROOT/resources/secrets
 ├── permissions.env.list
 ├── predictions.env.list
 ├── server.env.list